 In achieving this, she spent one day a week working with a specialist surgeon in Melbourne for eighteen months, in which time she participated in a huge range of surgical procedures.
 She has since attended further workshops to update on various techniques.

 To enable her to perform complex orthopaedic (bone surgery) procedures, the practice is very well equipped — equipment such as electrocautery, suction, drills, a large range of orthopaedic hand tools, and an extensive assortment of implants such as plates, pins and screws are maintained.
 Other staff are trained and supported by Dr Rhodes-Andrew as they also develop skills in this area.
+Dr Arden Woodford in particular is developing her orthopaedic surgery skills.

 Soft Tissue Surgery